 What to know for the Chinese New Year Parade

 🗓️ Date: SF’s Chinese New Year Parade is on Feb.
 15, 2025.
-It usually starts around 5 pm and lasts 2.5 hours.
+It starts at 5 pm and lasts 2.5 hours.

 📍 Location: The parade will happen on Market, Geary, Post, and Kearny Streets in SF’s Chinatown.

 Don’t forget to check out the Community Street Fair (Feb 15-16, 2025), with over 120 booths set up on Washington, Jackson, Pacific, and Grant Avenues.
 You can purchase excellent artisanal products and enjoy Chinese folk dancing, opera, drumming, and more.
 Plus, snap some photos with artifacts from the parade, including the giant puppets and dragon.
+If you purchased a section in the bleachers, organizers recommend you arrive by 4 pm so you have time to find your seat before the parade starts.

 Do your best to take public transportation to the parade, as thousands of people are expected to show up, and street parking will be limited.
 The festival is sponsored by Alaska Airlines and hosted by the San Francisco Chinese Chamber of Commerce.